34 Comments

 Emergentcy With Musclemonk's avatar

 This is indeed very tender.
-A fourth rule: see from within, but just from without…
+A fourth rule: see from within, not just from without…